-Continuing our current discussion, we have been looking at various types of insurance over the past couple of months.
+Continuing our current discussion, we have been looking at various types of insurance over the past couple months.
 Overall, insurance is a risk management process.
 Risk is managed by buying the insurance policy to protect against a financial loss event.
 We will cover the basics of life, health, disability, and home and auto insurance.
-This month we will focus on how disability insurance works, including the different policies and associated benefits.
+This month, we will be focusing on disability insurance, including the different types of policies and the associated benefits.

 The Definition of Disability